meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 Your React code will be located inside the `imports/ui` directory, and `App.jsx` file is the root component of your React To-do app.

-Take a quick look in all the files created by Meteor, you don't need to understand them now but it's good to know where they are.
+Take a quick look at all the files created by Meteor, you don't need to understand them now but it's good to know where they are.

 ## 1.3: Create Task Component